 -

-- The number of households in Israel (as of 2025) is around 2.82 million, with an average household size of 3.69 persons.
+- The number of households in Israel (as of 2026) is around 2 million with an average household size of 3.23 persons.

-- According to the National Insurance Institute’s most recent data, approximately 872,400 children live below the national poverty line, showing a slight improvement from previous years.
+- According to the National Insurance Institute’s most recent data, over 920,000 children live below the national poverty line, showing a slight improvement from previous years.

-- Approximately 12.8% of Israel’s elderly population lives below the national poverty line, reflecting modest progress in elder poverty reduction programs.
+- Approximately 150,000 elderly citizens live below the national poverty line, reflecting modest progress in elder poverty reduction programs.